 In addition to his patient contacts in Finland, Lempainen frequently collaborates with several sports clubs from different countries.
 “The closest collaboration so far is with Spain’s FC Barcelona.
 We discuss medical issues with them on a weekly basis”, Lempainen says.

 Part of the entire patient treatment chain

-Lempainen also plans to enhance his medical training independently in the future.
-“New research data is constantly pouring in, which makes our work challenging but also very rewarding.
-I particularly like being part of a patient’s treatment from beginning to end.
-The feeling of success that comes at the end of treatment reinforces my belief that I’m doing something that has a big impact on the lives of individual people,” Lempainen sums up.
+When it comes to his work with athletes, the future is packed with challenges for Lempainen.
+“Sports are becoming more popular, which means that ever more medical specialists are required to treat the injuries that come along with those sports.
+New research data is constantly pouring in, which makes our work challenging, but also very rewarding.
+I particularly like being part of a patient’s treatment throughout the recovery period.
+The feeling of success that comes after a successful treatment and recovery process reinforces my belief that I’m doing something that has a big impact on the lives of individual people,” Lempainen sums up.

 Orthopedic surgeon at the Mehiläinen NEO Sports Hospital, a private hospital located in Turku, Finland.
 Special expertise in lower extremity surgery and treatment for injuries and disorders of the knee, ankle, foot, hamstrings and Achilles tendon.
 Besides clinical work, active research career in the field of orthopedics and sports medicine, especially in hamstring and Achilles tendon injuries and disorders.